-The next “Sustaining Trauma-informed Teams” workshop will be January 18, 2019 in Eugene, Oregon.
+The next “Sustaining Trauma-informed Teams” workshop will be offered May 30, 2019 at The Kennedy School in Portland, Oregon.

 Strong, resilient teams are the antidote to these occupational hazards.
 They are the indispensable foundation of a trauma-informed organizational culture.
 Sustaining trauma-informed teams in the workplace leads to improved morale, higher quality decision-making, and increased productivity.